Laboratory for research and analysis of anti-drug antibodies (ADA) at Karolinska Institutet (KI) and Center for Molecular Medicine (CMM)

 Analysis of ADA against rituximab (Mabthera) by electrochemiluminiscens (ECL) on the Meso Scale Discovery (MSD) platform

-- Screening and titration of ADA positive samples: 6000 SEK
+- Screening, including titration of positive samples: 4200 SEK

 From November 2007 the test results of the ADA analyses for MS patients are registered in the Swedish MS registry.
 You can register MS patients and download referral forms from this home page, which is part of the Swedish Neuroregister: